Vice Chief of the Army Staff (India)

 The Vice Chief of the Army Staff (VCOAS) is a statutory position in the Indian Armed Forces usually held by a three star lieutenant general.
-As the second highest ranking officer to serve in the Indian Army, the VCOAS is the deputy professional head of the Indian Army and a senior adviser to the Minister of Defence.
+As the second highest-ranking officer to serve in the Indian Army, the VCOAS is the deputy professional head of the Indian Army and a senior adviser to the Minister of Defence.
 The office holder is usually the second most senior army officer unless the Chief of Defence is an army officer.

 Eleven of the forty Vice Chiefs have gone on to head the Indian Army as the Chief of the Army Staff.

-The current VCOAS is Lieutenant General M. V. Suchindra Kumar who assumed the office on 1 March 2023.
-Lt.
-Gen. Raju's appointment is one of rare instances where an officer has been promoted as Vice Chief without heading any of the Army’s regional commands.
+The current VCOAS is Lieutenant General Pushpendra Pal Singh who assumed the office on 1 August 2025.

 History

 In the British Indian Army, the Chief of the General Staff (CGS) assisted the Commander-in-Chief, India.

 After the Independence, the CGS remained the number two officer in the Indian Army below the Commander-in-Chief, India. and later the Chief of Army Staff.
 In January 1959, the post of Deputy Chief of the Army Staff (DCOAS) was created to replace the CGS at the Army HQ.
 The DCOAS was the second-in-command and was equivalent to an Army Commander (GOC-in-C).

 In January 1965, the CGS post became the Vice Chief of the Army Staff, with the DCOAS becoming a PSO appointment.

 Lieutenant General P.P.
 Kumaramangalam took over as the first VCOAS.